 One of its founder Life-Members, Ian Todd raided the Association membership list during the summer of 1966 and wrote to all with addresses in London and the Home Counties.
 The result was a meeting before the game at West Ham in February 1967, attended by about 50 potential members, a Club director and the parent body’s Chairman, at which the London Branch was inaugurated.
 A volunteer Steering Committee was formed and two weeks later the Branch ran its first coach trip to The Hawthorns.

-For a number of years the Branch was honoured to have Charlie Hurley (below right), who now lives in Hertfordshire, as its President.
+For a number of years the Branch was honoured to have Charlie Hurley (above right), who now lives in Hertfordshire, as its President.
 Upon his request to withdraw, we were delighted to receive an acceptance from Steve Cram (below left) who remains in that role to this day and has attended several of the Branch’s functions when his various activities have found him in London.

 The wide area from which Branch members are drawn make regular Steve Cram in 2008.meetings impractical and from the outset communication has been principally by means of a newsletter – in the early days a single stencil duplicated sheet, now a 40-page word processed and professionally printed magazine.